Following the last two years of success, Blooming Milford presents…

 - Victoria sponge – made with 3 eggs and with a filling of your choice

-- Plain scones – 3 scones
+- Scones – 3 scones of any flavour

-- Biscuits – 3 biscuits of any type
+- Biscuits – 3 biscuits of any type.

 - Eggs – 3 eggs.